SAP/openui5-docs/docs/Supported_Locales_and_Fallback_Chain_ec753bc.md

 -   ‘404 Not Found’ responses in the network trace, for example for a request to `myapp/i18n_de_DE.properties` when the client’s locale is `"de_DE"`, because there is no translation file for this locale.
 -   Resource bundle requests for language `"en"`, such as for e.g. `myapp/i18n_en.properties`, although the client’s locale is not set to English.

 These issues occur most often when a text translated for the user's locale cannot be found in the resource bundle.
 The resource bundle then tries to load all potential locale-specific translation files using synchronous requests.
 This not only looks bad when checking the network trace but also comes at a price of poor performance and unwanted network traffic.
-Since OpenUI5 1.77 this can be avoided by providing the `supportedLocales` and `fallbackLocale` configuration in your app’s manifest.
+Since OpenUI5 1.77 you can avoid this by providing the `supportedLocales` and `fallbackLocale` configuration in your app’s manifest.
 This enables the client to know in advance which language bundles to request.

 ***